-An enterprise risk management process is in operation, with a focus on recognising emerging risks.
-Identification and consideration of significant and emerging risks and subsequent related decisions, if any, are undertaken by the Executive Council.
+An Enterprise Risk Management process is in operation, with a focus on recognising emerging and significant risks.
+Consideration of significant and emerging risks and related decisions, are undertaken by the Executive Council.
 The Executive Council exercises suitable judgement as to any control decisions that merit Board attention.
-Emerging risks are regularly reported to the Board, facilitating the oversight of the risk management process of the Company.
-Pages 21 to 29 of the Strategic report outlines the key risks and the related mitigating actions for the Company.
+Emerging and significant risks are regularly reported to the Board, facilitating the oversight of the risk management process of the Group.
+Pages 21 to 29 of the Strategic report outline the key risks and the related mitigating actions for the WPD Group.